mathewjhan/mathewjhan/README.md

-need a good online nonconvex optimization model for my success landscape
+looking for a good online nonconvex optimization model for my success landscape

 <!--
 **mathewjhan/mathewjhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.